-To this end, the National Association for the Defence of Rights and Freedoms (NADRF), one the awardees of our call for proposals to coordinate a local cluster of gender equality actors, has successfully implemented a pilot project where 31 women from marginalized and remote places were trained and encouraged to participate in the upcoming local elections.
-These women were provided with a set of skills enabling them to conduct electoral campaigns and set an electoral program and objectives.
+To this end, the National Association for the Defence of Rights and Freedoms (NADRF), one the awardees of our call for proposals to coordinate a local cluster of gender equality actors, has successfully implemented a pilot action where 31 women from marginalized and remote places were consulted to identify the main obstacles and opportunities to participate in the upcoming local elections.
+These women were also provided with a set of skills enabling them to conduct electoral campaigns and set an electoral program and objectives.
 The training was conducted between the 20th and 23rd of May 2017.

-In March 2017, NADRF conducted five field visits to women and youth associations in the villages of Zeinya, Armant, Esna, Aqalta and Elmares, in Luxor, where public meetings where conducted with over 80 men and women including religious figures, local authorities, and activists.
-These meetings tackled the roots of the problems and obstacles that prevent local women from participating in their local councils including the lack of education, women’s image in conservative communities, the patriarchal system in these areas, and last but not least sexual harassment which constitutes a major barrier to women’s engagement in the public sphere.
+With this purpose, in March 2017, NADRF conducted five field visits to women and youth associations in the villages of Zeinya, Armant, Esna, Aqalta and Elmares, in Luxor, where public meetings where conducted with over 80 men and women including religious figures, local authorities, and activists.
+These meetings tackled the roots of the problems that prevent local women from participating in their local councils including the lack of education, women’s image in conservative communities, the patriarchal system in these areas, and last but not least sexual harassment which constitutes a major barrier to women’s engagement in the public sphere.

 The meetings were followed by a conference that NADRF and other local partners organized between the 8th and 9th of April 2017, with the participation of more than 95 figures, civil society activists, and Media, in Luxor, under the title “For Effective Participation of Women”.
 The conference was divided into four panels on 1) the role of political parties in supporting women and acting in favour of equal gender representation in local councils.
 2) the role of Media in supporting and empowering women.
 3) the role of Civil Society in supporting women in local councils.
 4) and a review of the current Local Administration Law.